 I’ve played in Germany before, yeah.
 We’re going to Germany, Netherlands, Paris, Sweden… we’re going all over Europe and it’s going to be sick!
 I’ve played in Germany a few times and the Germans love it, they’re mad, they’re mental and they really like listening to music.
 Sometimes you go to an English gig and everyone’s talking, which is cool, whatever, but Germans proper listen.

 What’s it like knowing you’ve sold out Koko?

 Unbelievable, very humble, very pinch yourself moment.
 It’s crazy, I never thought I’d do it, but it’s been done.
 I hope that I can go and smash it and then sell out another, either Koko or just go bigger, and the plan is to go bigger.

 Is there anything you can tell us about your upcoming album, and how is it coming along?

 The album’s nearly finished, and that’s the only thing I can say about it.
 It’s very epic right now so it’s going to be good.

 Your song Found What I’ve Been Looking For is part of the Premier League playlist, how did this come about and how often is it played?

 I don’t know really.
-The song was already out and they heard it and they were like, ‘we really want to use it, there’s a section in it that needs to be changed to fit the football’.
-I was like cool I’ll change it and I did.
+The song was already out and they heard it and they were like, ‘we really want to use it, but there’s a section in it that needs to be changed to fit the football’.
+I was like cool, I’ll change it, and I did.

 We understand you used to play football, was it a hard decision choosing music over a football career?

-No because I think every little young boy or even young girl sometimes are football mad.
+No because I think every little young boy, or even young girl sometimes, is football mad.
 I wasn’t good enough and I ended up finding something that I was kind of good at.
-I wasn’t really good at school either, ended up falling into music and found out that I was actually alright at doing what I do.
+I wasn’t really good at school either, I ended up falling into music and found out that I was actually alright at doing what I do.